rust-unofficial/too-many-lists/text/fifth-basics.md

 if some python math library shells out to C as long as it exposes a safe interface.

-Anyway, let's move on to `push`, which is pretty much verbatim the reference
+Anyway, let's move on to `pop`, which is pretty much verbatim the reference
 version:

 ```rust